grei-ufc/vrslab/README.md

 <img width="850" alt="foto-7" src="https://github.com/grei-ufc/vrslab/assets/172390778/030fa06b-a32d-4e3d-b9f2-346de63eff38">
 </div>

-## Seção 2 - Como usar o VRSL?
+## Section 2 - How to use the VRSL?
-Para apenas utilizar o software, na Seção 3 está disponibilizado um link com um arquivo .zip para o download dos arquivos necessários para executar o VRSL em qualquer computador.
-Após baixar os arquivos, é indicado a leitura do arquivo read_me.txt que contém as instruções para a instalação apropriada.
-Para executar o software, os requisitos mínimos são:
+To simply use the software, Section 3 provides a link to a .zip file for downloading the files needed to run VRSL on any computer.
+After downloading the files, you should read the read_me.txt file which contains the instructions for proper installation.
+To run the software, the minimum requirements are:

-+ Memória RAM 8 Gb DDR4;
++ RAM 8 Gb DDR4;
-+ Placa de vídeo de 2GB;
++ 2GB Video Card;
-+ Processador i5 8ª Geração, cache de 12 MB, até 4.40 GHz;
++ i5 8th Generation processor, 12 MB cache, up to 4.40 GHz;
-+ Utilização do SSD mínimo 256 GB.
++ Use of minimum 256 GB SSD.

-Importante salientar que os requisitos mínimos não oferecem a melhor solução para o ensino, haja vista que o software possui muitos equipamentos pesados.
-Portanto, os requisitos recomendados para a utilização fluida do software são:
+It is important to note that the minimum requirements do not offer the best solution for teaching, since the software has a lot of heavy equipment.
+Therefore, the recommended requirements for smooth use of the software are:

-+ Memória RAM 16 Gb DDR4;
++ RAM memory 16 Gb DDR4;
-+ Placa de vídeo de 4GB;
++ 4GB video card;
-+ AMD Ryzen 5000 Series 7 ou 13ª geração Intel® Core™ i5-13450HX (10-core, cache de 20MB, até 4.6GHz);
++ AMD Ryzen 5000 Series 7 or 13th generation Intel® Core™ i5-13450HX (10-core, 20MB cache, up to 4.6GHz);
-+ Utilização do SSD mínimo 256 GB.
++ Use of minimum 256 GB SSD.

-Após a instalação apropriada do software, o usuário será levado para o ambiente da subestação e as instruções para utilização do software estão descrito abaixo:
+Once the software has been properly installed, the user will be taken to the substation environment and the instructions for using the software are described below:

 <div align="center">